Rust is quickly cementing itself as the language of choice for writing

 Vim.
 You can customise the colours and output via setting default

-that the interface shows below the command rather than above:
+changed it so that the interface shows below the command rather than

 export SKIM_DEFAULT_OPTIONS='--layout=reverse --color=light,fg:8,bg:15,current_bg:7,matched_bg:10,current_match:8'

-Starship is a prompt for your shell, it is cross platform and seems to be very fast.
+Starship is a prompt for your shell, it is cross platform and much faster than previous alternatives I've used.
 I have used other tools in the past mainly for showing git status in my shell, you can definitely feel a slight slow down with those, I don't notice it at all with Starship.
 You can customise the prompt with a fairly intuitive TOML file.
 Starship does much more than just git status though, it has modules for all sorts.
-By default it uses emojis for things which I find a bit over the top so I've switched to using simpler icons via Nerd fonts, the prompt you can see in all of the screenshots is Starship using the Fira Mono Nerd font, you can see the rest of my Starship config in my dotfiles on Github.
+By default it uses emojis for things which I find a bit over the top so I've switched to using simpler icons via Nerd Fonts, the prompt you can see in all of the screenshots is Starship using the Fira Mono Nerd font, you can see the rest of my Starship config in my dotfiles.

 tokei